-Whether you grow your own peppermint or can buy it in the store, get a good packed cup’s worth of it.
+Whether you grow your own peppermint or buy it in the store, get a good packed cup’s worth of it (less if you’re using dried peppermint).
 If you prefer a stronger peppermint flavor, use more.
 If you rather have the peppermint flavor be far more subtle, use a little less.
-And if you prefer it a bit sweeter, stir in a bit of honey.
+And if you prefer it a bit sweeter, stir in some honey.

-Simple put the peppermint leaves in the boiling water, cover, and let sit for 15 minutes or so.
+Simply put the peppermint leaves in the boiling water, turn it off, cover, and let sit for 15 minutes or so.
 Drain and let the tea cool.
 Add the apple juice and chill, and then serve with ice.
-It’s wonderfully refreshing!

-A simple and delightfully refreshing drink, this Iced Apple Peppermint Tea is just what the hot Summer weather calls for!
+A simple and delightfully refreshing drink, this delicious Iced Apple Mint Tea will help keep you cooled off throughout the summer!

 - 3 cups boiling water